We’re reader-supported; we may earn a commission from links in this article.

-- May not be suitable for high-computing power data science tasks
+- It may not be suitable for big data analysis work

 - The laptop may get hot because it lacks cooling fans

-If you’re a student and you’re looking for a budget, yet powerful laptop for data science and analysis, the Apple M2 MacBook Air is a solid choice.
+If you’re a student looking for a budget yet powerful laptop for data science and analysis, the Apple M2 MacBook Air is a solid choice.